Behaviour and Discipline Policy

 2.1 We praise and reward children for good behaviour in a variety of ways:

-- exceptional work or activities can be awarded a ‘Gold Book’.
-This is shared with the Headteacher and acknowledged via the weekly ‘Gold Book’ Worship (Friday), to which parents and family members are invited.
+• exceptional work or activities can be awarded a ‘Gold Book’ slip.
+This is shared with the Headteacher and acknowledged via the weekly ‘Gold Book’ Worship (Monday), to which parents and family members are invited.
 10 Gold Book entries achieve a Headteacher Certificate;

-- house points can be awarded to individual and groups of pupils, collected centrally and tallied at the end of each term.
+• house points can be awarded to individual and groups of pupils, collected centrally and tallied at the end of each half term.
 The house with the most points earns a reward.